Brprb08/orbital-control-simulator/TECHNICAL_README.md

 - `CameraCalculations`: Angle clamping, normalization, and orbital camera distance computations
 - `ParsingUtils`: Robust vector and mass parsing with support for error handling and validation
+- `OrbitalCalculations`: Apogee/Perigee calculations, eccentricity, raan, etc.
+- `Extensions`: Parsing Vector3 -> Double3 and Double3 -> Vector3

 **Testing Strategy:**
 - Isolated via `EditModeTests.asmdef`
 - Runtime logic decoupled from Unity lifecycle methods for testability
 - Covers both valid inputs and invalid edge cases
-- Verified with Unity Test Runner (all 18 tests passing)
+- Verified with Unity Test Runner (all 20+ tests passing)

 > These tests are not for physics correctness (which is validated separately), but rather for supporting logic that feeds the simulation pipeline.